futurejones/ci-swiftlang/swift-on-armv7/test-patch.md

-# Submit a Patch for Testing
+# Submitting a Patch for Testing